bucs445fall2025/project-stackoverflowed/sprints/ch7-sprint/client_meeting.md

 ## Requirements Attempted in this Sprint

-- Authentication
-  - OAuth and Sessions
+- Gather Products from API

 ## Requirements complete

-- AUthentication
-  - OAuth and Sessions
+- Gather Products from API

 ## Requirements incomplete

 - N/A